top of page

 • Speak to your GP as soon as possible if you have symptoms as a diagnosis can take a while.

-• Use a period/symptom diary to log your symptoms (this will help at your GP appointment.
+• Use a period/symptom diary to log your symptoms.
+This will also help at your GP appointment.

 Endometriosis